 Optional: DMARC Configuration

-DMARC adds another layer of authentication and tells receiving servers how to handle emails that fail authentication.
+DMARC tells receiving servers how to handle emails that fail SPF or DKIM authentication.

 Start with p=none to monitor, then move to p=quarantine or p=reject once you’re confident in your configuration.